 The strains of HPV that cause warts are often not the same strains that lead to cancer.
-If you have genital warts, show them to your healthcare provider.
+If you have genital warts, report them to your healthcare provider.
 Be aware that genital warts:

-May look different on skin than on mucous membrane.
-Warts on a woman may look different from warts on a man.
+May look different on skin than on mucous membrane

 There is no cure for genital HPV.
 However, the effects of HPV can be treated.
 Treating dysplasia removes the cells that can lead to cancer.
 Treating warts may help keep you from spreading the virus to others.

 Dysplasia or warts can be removed with heat (cautery), freezing, or laser.
-The procedure is done by your healthcare provider.
+The procedure is done by your healthcare provider, usually in the doctor's office.
 The number of treatments you need depends on how much tissue must be removed.

-Medications can be applied to treat external warts.
-Some medications prompt your immune system to rally against HPV.
+Medicines can be applied to treat external warts.
+Some medicines prompt your immune system to fight HPV.
 Others are caustic agents that destroy warts.
-Medications may be applied at the healthcare provider's office or at home.
+Medicines may be applied at the healthcare provider's office or at home.

 Other treatments are being developed as more is learned about HPV.
-An HPV vaccine is available.
+An HPV vaccine is available to prevent infection with HPV.
 Talk to your healthcare provider about whether this vaccine is right for you.

 Although some strains of HPV are linked to cervical cancer, most people with HPV don’t develop cancer.
-Following up with your healthcare provider and keeping your immune system healthy help reduce the cancer risk even more.
-Also, ask your healthcare provider about receiving the HPV vaccine.
+Following up with your healthcare provider helps reduce the cancer risk even more.
+If you or your child has never had HPV, ask your healthcare provider about receiving the HPV vaccine.